 Under Porches, Sheds, Mobile Homes, Etc.

-Once you are certain that cats or kittens are no longer in these locations, physically block or seal the place they are entering with chicken wire or lattice.
+Once you are certain that cats or kittens (or any other animal) are no longer in these locations, physically block or seal the place they are entering with chicken wire or lattice.
 Be sure to search for kittens before confirming that the cats have left–especially during spring and summer, prime kitten season.
 Keep them from sheltering in unwanted areas by providing inexpensive shelter (Instructions Here).
 Or, if they’re part of a nearby managed colony, ask the caregiver to provide a shelter for the cats.
 Shelters should be hidden to keep the cats safe, and placing them in secluded areas can help guide the cats away from unwanted areas.
+Tomahawk company has an entireline of products to block openings to your home or building: Critter Blockers

 Place a tight lid on your trash can.
 Exposed trash bags will attract other wildlife as well.